ashubly25/Cryptography/Cryptsystem/README.md

 When the Crypted file is run, it will simply decrypts the data using system memory.

-At last, file will then executed from System here.
+At last, file will then executed from System memory.